vitalik/django-ninja/docs/docs/tutorial/crud.md

 ### List of objects

-To output list of employees we can reuse the same schema `EmployeeOut`.
-We will just set `response` schema to a *List* or `EmployeeOut`
+To output a list of employees, we can reuse the same `EmployeeOut` schema.
+We will just set the `response` schema to a *List* of `EmployeeOut`.
 ```Python hl_lines="3"
 from typing import List